Skip to Content

 33. Norfolk Terrier

-Highlights: Confident, Spirited, Cheerful
+Highlights: Confident, Bold, Cheerful

 Despite being labeled as an intelligent dog, the Norfolk Terrier didn’t perform on Coren’s obedience test for a few reasons.
 Like with most terriers, the Norfolk is stubborn as a mule.
 If they aren’t up for it, they won’t respond well to obedience training.